EmelineJJ/python-esilv0121-ca1-23858-23861/readme.txt

 create customer
-create savings and currents account txt for each new customer in their folder which names is their pin code transactions with writting in the txt
+create savings and currents account txt for each new customer in their folder which names is their pin code transactions with writting in the txt delete customer restriction to not have a negative balance

 for 06/05//2021:
 look at the UML diagrams